 ✅ Agnes Scott College accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.

 Do I have to submit test scores to Agnes Scott College?

-No, Agnes Scott College is test optional, so it's up to you if you want to submit test scores or not.
-If your scores are higher than the school's average, you probably want to include them.
-If you scored lower than a school's average,, you may want not want to include them in your application..
+❌ No, Agnes Scott College is test optional, so you can make the call if you want to to include your test scores.
+If you have higher than average scores, you may want to send them.
+If you scored lower than a school's average, you may want not want to include them in your application.

 First-Year Applications are Due